 Qualification and recognition

-After completing your apprenticeship, you will receive the nationally endorsed CPC31311 Certificate III in Wall and Floor Tiling.
+After successfully completing your apprenticeship, you are eligible to receive the nationally endorsed CPC31311 Certificate III in Wall and Floor Tiling.

 How to apply